etiennemarais/hubotAutoInvite/README.md

-# jarvisAutoInvite
+# hubotAutoInvite
-Auto invites Jarvis(Hubot) to all the available slack channels.
-This can be run as a cron task or as part of hubot itself.
+Auto invites Hubot to all the available slack channels.
+This can be run as a cron task where your hubot is deployed.

 ### TODO
 - Better error handling
-- Nice readme
+- Nicer readme
 - Runs as part of your deployed hubot
 - Add to npm.